South Korea president winner Moon vows to unify bruised country

 Moon has said the decision was made too quickly and the next administration should have the final say on whether to deploy the system.

-(Additional reporting by Se Young Lee Writing by Soyoung Kim and Jack Kim; Editing by Robert Birsel and Bill Tarrant)
+(Additional reporting by Se Young Lee Writing by Soyoung Kim and Jack Kim; Editing by Janet Lawrence)